gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

-Since our focus is to explain the most basic components of OpenStack to ease a later deployment on a production environment, the various services will be installed on different machines, that is the most common setup on production.
+Since our focus is to explain the most basic components of OpenStack to ease a later deployment on a production environment, the various services will be installed on different machines, that is the most desirable setup on production.
 Moreover, having different services on different machines will help to better understand the dependencies among the various services.
+Some very useful considerations about OpenStack services distribution can found `here <http://docs.openstack.org/openstack-ops/content/cloud_controller_design.html>`_.
+Moreover, we will try to summarize the best practices for every OpenStack service considered in this tutorial in its relative section.

 Tutorial overview
 -----------------